About this Retreat

 "In the heart of Costa Rica’s Central Valley, right next to a national park, you'll find the land where local husband-and-wife shamans live, and where they welcome you to do deep introspective work with the medicine of the mushrooms.

-This retreat is not just about meeting the psilocybin, it's an experience held within a spiritual framework, woven from decades of working with various Indigenous traditions from across the Americas.
+This retreat is not just about meeting the Psilocybin, it's an experience held within a spiritual framework, woven from decades of working with various Indigenous traditions from across the Americas.

-From the North, we have walked with the Vision Quest, the Peyote ceremonies, and the teachings of the Mexica culture through the Moon Dance and the Temazcal — spaces of purification, prayer, and renewal.
+From the North, we have walked with the Vision Quest, the Peyote teepee ceremonies, and the teachings of the Mexica culture through the Moon Dance and the Temazcal — spaces of purification, prayer, and renewal.
 We have also received the medicine of the Sonoran Desert, from Mexico, with the Bufo, learning from its powerful, transformative nature.

 From the South, we have been deeply nourished by the songs and teachings of the Shipibo people with the grandmother Ayahuasca, as well as practices from the Amazon like Kambó, each leaving its mark and offering impactful lessons that inform the way we hold space today.